Simple Javascript Progress Bar With Percentage (Free Download)

 </div>

-• <div id="demo"> is the original container, we only added a .prog-wrap CSS class to it.
+• <div id="demo"> is the original container, we only added a .pb-wrap CSS class to it; This will act as the “background” of the progress bar.

-• <div class="prog-bar"> is the actual “solid” progress bar.
+• <div class="pb-bar"> is the “actual progress bar” sitting on top of the background.
 Remember the above set() function?
 Yep, we are literally just playing with width: X% on this to move the progress bar.

-• Lastly, <div class="prog-percent"> is the percentage indicator.
+• Lastly, <div class="pb-percent"> is the percentage indicator.

 PART 3) PROGRESS BAR CSS